joann-balraj/my_data_science_notes/til.md

 11-16-21: Today I continued learning about tidying up data.

-11-17-21: Today I learned about decision trees.
+11-17-21: Today I learned about decision tree models.

-11-18-21: Today i learned about random forests.
+11-18-21: Today I learned about random forest models.

+11-19-21: Today I learned about KNN models and logistic regression

+11-22-21: Today I began working on a project where I utilize all classification and models, etc. lessons on the telco dataset from Codeup.